 “Distance learning standards under consideration by ABA Legal Ed Section”

-Professor Allison M. Dussias referenced in a piece discussing revising restrictions placed on law schools awarding credits for distance learning
+Professor Allison M. Dussias was referenced in a piece discussing revising restrictions placed on law schools awarding credits for distance learning.

 The Washington Post